FastRabbit/sublime-sync/README.md

 Usage
 -----

-Clone this repo inside the Sublime Text 3 Packages/User folder
+cd into `Sublime Text 3`user datat folder

+create a `Packages` folder if not exists

 cd into `Packages`folder